Module: Lich::Common::GUI::Accessibility

 • widget (Object)

-The widget to announce the message through.
+the widget to announce the message through

 • message (String)

-The message to announce.
+the message to announce

-• _priority (Symbol) (defaults to: :medium)
+• priority (Symbol)

-The priority of the announcement (default: :medium).
+the priority of the announcement (default: :medium)

 214